AidanH1998/Airplane-Group-1/README.md

 - VIII.
 Length
 - IX.
 Delay

-## Questions hope to answer with the data
+## Initial Questions we hoped to answer with the data
-The goal of this project is to build a flight delay prediction model that predicts whether a given flight will be delayed depending on factors such as:
+The initial goal of this project is to build a flight delay prediction model that predicts whether a flight will be delayed depending on factors such as:

 - Airline
 - Departing Airport
 - Day of Week
+- How long a flight will be delayed

+However, we quickly realized that the above would be difficult to predict based on the given information in the dataset.
+Additionally, some of the columns were unclear: specifically the "Time" column.
+So this column was dropped.

 ## Data Exploration Phase

-We will explore and reorganize the data by using sqlite3 and connecting it to Airline.csv
+- Downloaded into Jupyter Notebook
+- N/A (null) rows removed
+- Identified count of 18 different Airlines
+- Identified count of 293 Airports (all domestic flights)
+- Changed DayOfWeek numerical values to corresponding day
+- Dropped “Time” column
+- Create new DataFrame and export to CSV and DB

 ## Data Analysis Phase

-We will analyze the data in conjunction to the previous step of data exploration and also by creating a ***dashboard*** which will include various graphs and visual representations using Tableau (which will be connected to the Machine Learning model in order to provide live feedback of the data).
+- Compare delayed frequency between departing airports
+- Compare delayed frequency by Airline
+- Create regression model to predict flight delay based on airline, departing airport, arriving airport, and day of week with decision trees.
+- Sort features by their importance

 ## Machine Learning Model

-***Random Forest Classifier***
+***Supervised Learning - Logistic Regression Classification Model*** After exploring the data we decided to proceed with a Logistic Regression Classification Model  mainly because we narrowed down our goal from including continuous variables to only attempting to predict a binary outcome - "delayed" and "not delayed".

 ### SEGMENT 2

-***Description of preliminary data preprocessing***
+***Description of preliminary data preprocessing*** Data preprocessing included data cleanup such as converting the numbered days of week to the actual day of the week within the DataFrame.

 ***Description of preliminary feature engineering and preliminary feature selection, including their decision-making process***

+At first, we selected features as all columns except the target column which is the "delay" column.
+However, we weren't 100% certain what the "Time" column indicated.
+Therefore, we removed the time column, flight number, and ID column and created a new DataFrame.
+Within that new DataFrame, our target column remained the same and our features became Length, Airline, AirportFrom, AirportTo, DayOfWeek.

-***Description of how data was split into training and testing splits***
+***Description of how data was split into training and testing splits*** We split the data into training and testing sets - used random_state to make the data reproducible and ensure that same rows are assigned to train and test sets.
+"X" was assigned to our features and "y" was assigned to our target "delay".

+***Explanation of model choice, including limitations and benefits*** Random Forest Classified was chosen because of its ability to rank importance of input variables, run efficiently on larger datasets, and its robustness against overfitting.
+However, some limitations include slowness which makes the model ineffective for real-time predictions.

-***Explanation of model choice, including limitations and benefits***
+***Explanation of how model was trained***
+Data was split into training and testing sets.
+Random state = 1 was used to make the data reproducible and ensure that the same rows are assigned to corresponding train and test sets.
+Data was trained using random forest classifier.

 ## Database